J. S. Framestore CFC

 Hands on: Using the MySQL client.

-The SQL SELECT statement, case sensitivity, quotes, statement terminator, syntax conventions, the select clause, the FROM clause, conditions and the WHERE clause, logical operators, the ORDER BY clause, column aliases, arithmetic expressions, precedence of operators.
+The SQL SELECT statement, case sensitivity, quotes, statement terminator, syntax conventions, SELECT clause, FROM clause, conditions and the WHERE clause, logical operators, ORDER BY clause, column aliases, arithmetic expressions, precedence of operators.

-The LIMIT clause, UNION, UNION ALL, aggregate functions, the GROUP BY clause, using rollup with GROUP BY, the HAVING clause.
+The LIMIT clause, UNION, UNION ALL, aggregate functions, GROUP BY clause, using Rollup with GROUP BY, HAVING clause.

 Subqueries and joins

-Subqueries, cartesian products, joins, table aliases, natural joins, join using, join on, multi-table joins.
+Subqueries, cartesian products, table aliases, natural joins, join using, join on, multi-table joins.
 Hands on: using subqueries and joins.

 Numeric and character functions

-Date and time column types, formats, the date format function, functions to return date time, functions to extract components from date time, date time arithmetic, miscellaneous functions.
+Date and time column types, date and time formats, Date format function, functions to return date time, functions to extract components from date time, date time arithmetic, miscellaneous functions.

 Databases and tables

-Creating a database, selecting a database, creating tables, Auto-increment, column operations, constraint operations, copying tables, renaming tables, changing engine for tables, dropping tables, temporary tables.
+Creating a database, selecting a database, creating tables, Auto_increment, show create table, column operations, constraint operations, copying tables, renaming tables, changing engine for tables, dropping tables, temporary tables.